Your Virus and threat protection is managed by your organization

 Published by Nyau Wai Hoe - Updated on

-If you’re trying to enable or turn on Windows Defender on your Windows 10 or 11 but keep seeing the error message “Your Virus and threat protection is managed by your organization,” there are a few things you can do to fix it.
-This error can occur after installing a Windows update.
-It can also happen if a virus or malware is interfering with how Windows Defender works, preventing it from protecting your computer.
-If this is the case, it can be a serious issue, and the malware needs to be removed as soon as possible.
+If you’re trying to turn on Windows Defender in Windows 10 or 11 and you see the error message “Your Virus and threat protection is managed by your organization,” there are a few things you can do to fix it.
+This problem might pop up after a Windows update or if a virus messes with how Windows Defender works.
+If it’s really a virus that is causing the issue, you need to remove it as soon as possible.

 Also see: Virus and Threat Protection Missing in Windows 11